HuajianUP/360VOT/README.md

 </details>

-Command for visualizing the results and make a video:
+Command for visualizing the results and making a video:
 ```
 # visualize the ground truth
 python scripts/vis_result.py -d PATH_TO_DATASET -p PATH_TO_SAVE_VIDEOS [-ss VIDEO_OF_SPECIFIC_SEQUENCE]